axonivy-market/google-translate-connector/google-translate-connector-product/README.md

 # google-translate-connector

-Say goodbye to language barriers in process automation with Axon Ivy's translation service [powered by Google Translate](https://cloud.google.com/translate/docs/reference/rest/v2/translate).
-The connector seamlessly integrates into your existing workflows, allowing you to communicate easily regardless of the language.
-This marketplace item:
+Say goodbye to language barriers in process automation.
+Our connector to the Google Translate translation service enables you to a quick integration by providing a demo implementation.

-- Supports you with a demo implementation to reduce your integration effort.
-- Enables low-code citizen developers to provide multi-lingual user interfaces.
+This connector

-- Is based on Google's REST API specification.
+- is based on the Google REST API specification.
-- Translates text and html files.
+- translates text and HTML files.
-- Gives you the power of Google Translate features.

 ## Demo